 can redirect it separately from the stdout stream.
 The stdout stream is for

-the data while stderr is metadata and errors, etc., that aren't data.
+the data while stderr is metadata and errors, etc., that are not data.
 You can

 redirect stderr with